Analytical Study on the Exposedness of Potential Positions for External Human-Machine Interfaces: Methods

 This means that the space between the front of a vehicle, and the back of the one its facing will vary between vehicles.
 Table \ref{tab:vehicle_distance} shows what this distance is for all fifteen vehicles used in the simulation.

 At any given time, one and only one of the vehicles currently in the environment may record the points where it is being observed by the recording camera, this is considered the \textit{Target Vehicle}.
-In each \textit{Scenario}, the rest of the spaces that are occupied by vehicles are all filled with \textit{Filler Vehicles} that use the same model as the \textit{Target Vehicle}, but do not record any data.
+In each \textit{Scenario}, the rest of the spaces that are occupied by vehicles are all filled with \textit{Blocking Vehicles} that use the same model as the \textit{Target Vehicle}, but do not record any data.

-Since the position of a vehicle on the road will vary regularly, and hence parts of said vehicle may be blocked by another vehicle, the simulation generates all possible combinations of \textit{Target Vehicle} and \textit{Filler Vehicle} positions, based on whether a position is occupied by the target vehicle, a filler vehicle, or no vehicle.
-At the start of a \textit{Simulation Run}, the user also decides what positions the \textit{Active Vehicle} may be in, as well as which ones the \textit{Filler Vehicles} may occupy, and how many \textit{Filler Vehicles} there may be on the \textit{Scenarios} tested.
+Because the position of a vehicle on the road will vary regularly, and hence parts of said vehicle may be blocked by another vehicle, the simulation generates all possible combinations of \textit{Target Vehicle} and \textit{Blocking Vehicle} positions, based on whether a position is occupied by the target vehicle, a blocking vehicle, or no vehicle.

 The simulation has a single camera that, through a series of \textit{Data Captures}, records what parts of the \textit{Target Vehicle} are being observed.
 During the simulation, the camera cycles through a list of \textit{Camera Positions}, their possible \textit{Camera Directions}, and their possible heights.
-A visual example of this process can be seen in Fig. \ref{fig:run_sample}.
+All \textit{Camera Positions} are placed on the sidewalk, 1.2\si{m} from the street, and are almost all spaced out from the next by 4.84\si{m}, except for the two adjacent to the alleyway which are 5.38\si{m} apart from each other.
+The \textit{Camera Positions} can be seen in Fig. \ref{fig:simulation_diagram} (A to J).

 When the camera is at a specific \textit{Camera Position}, it must take a \textit{Data Capture} for each possible facing that a road user may have in that position.
-To replicate this, each point has a list of valid facing directions that the camera cycles through.
-During setup, each \textit{Camera Position} has eight directions available, each corresponding to a cardinal direction relative to the overhead camera, as seen in Fig. \ref{fig:run_sample}: North, North-East, East, South-East, South, South-West, West, North-West.
+To replicate this, each point has a list of valid facing directions that the camera cycles through, and that the user selects during setup.
+Since the environment used for this simulation is made up entirely of right angles, the \textit{Camera Directions} are implemented in increments of 45 \si{degrees}, as seen in Fig. \ref{fig:camera_directions}